Graf Ignatievo open day 1th June 2007

 Graf Ignatievo

-Via contacts with Bulgarian spotters, we found out that Graf Ignatievo was definitely open and Krumovo ‘maybe’.
-On arrival at Graf Ignatievo only a handful of people were at the gate and we were on base in no time.
-It is amazing how little people are coming to such an event like this.
-Even with Plovdiv - a city of some size - nearby.
+Via contacts with several Bulgarian spotters we found out that Graf Ignatievo was definitely open and Krumovo maybe.
+On arrival at Graf Ignatievo there was a handful of people at the gate and we where on base in no time.
+It is amazing how little people are coming to a event like this.
+Even with Plovdiv a city of some size nearby.

-At this moment, Graf Ignatievo is the only fighter base of the Bulgarian Air Force and one of five remaining air bases in the country.
-In its history after the Second World War, it has been the home to the HQ and 1st and 2nd Squadron of the 19th FAR, 10th Composite Air Corps, flying with types like the MiG-15, MiG-17, MiG-19 and MiG-21.
-In 1994 it became the 3rd Fighter Air Base (3.IAB) of the Tactical Air Corps, with the MiG-21Bis.
-Finally ‘Graf’ was transferred to the Air Defence Corps, which was created in 1996 and after the closure of Ravnetz Air Base in 2000 all MiG-29s were also transferred to the base.
+Graf Ignatievo is at this moment the main fighter base of the Bulgarian Air Force.
+In its history after the second world wore it has been the mome to the HQ and 1st and 2nd squadrons’ of the 19th FAR, 10th Composite Air Corps, flying with types like the MiG-15, MiG-17, MiG-19 and MiG-21.
+In 1994 it became the 3rd Fighter Air Base of the Tactical Air Corps, with the MiG-21bis and in its turn was transferred to the Air Defence Corps in 1996.
+After the closure off Ravnetz Air Base in 2000 the MiG-29s where also stationed here.

 Krumovo